Physical therapy

-Physical therapy (PT), also known as physiotherapy, is one of the allied health professions.
-It is provided by physical therapists who promote, maintain, or restore health through physical examination, diagnosis, management, prognosis, patient education, physical intervention, rehabilitation, disease prevention, and health promotion.
-Physical therapists are known as physiotherapists in many countries.
+Physical therapy (PT), also known as physiotherapy, is a healthcare profession, as well as the care provided by physical therapists.
+It focuses on promoting, maintaining, or restoring health through patient education, physical interventions, disease prevention, and health promotion.
+The term physical therapist or physiotherapist is used to represent the trained person providing physical therapy.

-The career has many specialties including musculoskeletal, orthopedics, cardiopulmonary, neurology, endocrinology, sports medicine, geriatrics, pediatrics, women's health, wound care and electromyography.
+The profession has many specialties including musculoskeletal, orthopedics, cardiopulmonary, neurology, endocrinology, sports medicine, geriatrics, pediatrics, women's health, wound care and electromyography.
 PTs practice in many settings, both public and private.

-In addition to clinical practice, other aspects of physical therapist practice include research, education, consultation, and health administration.
-Physical therapy is provided as a primary care treatment or alongside, or in conjunction with, other medical services.
-In some jurisdictions, such as the United Kingdom, physical therapists have the authority to prescribe medication.
+In addition to clinical practice, other aspects of physical therapy include research, education, consultation, and health administration.
+Physical therapists provide primary care patient management in conjunction with other medical services.
+In some jurisdictions, such as the United Kingdom, physical therapists may have the authority to prescribe medication.